ChristopherJFoster/Utilities/README.md

 # Utilities

-For now, this repo contains utilities I wrote or heavily adapted.
+For now, this repo contains utilities I wrote or heavily adapted from somewhere/someone else.